dongqiuyinggrace/CubicWeightCalculation/README.md

 ## Step3: (Showing result)

 - In any browser, open "http://localhost:3000/"
-- Click "Show Result" button, the average cubit weight result will be shown.
+- Click the "Show Result" button, then the average cubic weight result will be shown.